 You might be wondering: can I take my Spaceships campervan on the ferry to Tasmania?
 Yes, you can!
 Just book the ferry and select 'motor vehicle: car, 4WD, trailer or caravan'.
-And then select Toyota as the brand and Tarago as the model (that's what the Toyota Estima is called in Australia).
+And then select Toyota as the brand and Estima as the model.

 The Spirit of Tasmania loads up in Melbourne, sails overnight through the Bass Strait and drops you off in Devonport.
 Security staff will direct your campervan onto the vessel where you'll have a room waiting.
 Have a good sleep then wake up to drive your campervan off the ferry to Tasmania on the island's north coast.
 You just have to pick which direction -- clockwise or counterclockwise -- to explore the Apple Isle.